The Game Awards 2019: Background

 As with previous iterations of The Game Awards, the show was hosted and produced by Canadian games journalist Geoff Keighley.
 He returned as an executive producer alongside Kimmie H. Kim, and Richard Preuss and LeRoy Bennett returned as director and creative director, respectively.
 The preshow was hosted by Sydnee Goodman.
 The presentation was held at the Microsoft Theater in Los Angeles on December 12, 2019, and live streamed across more than 50 digital platforms, including Facebook, Twitch, Twitter, and YouTube.
 By partnering with Nodwin Gaming, the 2019 show was the first to broadcast live in India, on television via MTV and online through services such as JioTV, MX Player, and Voot.
 The show was simulcast in 53 Cinemark movie theaters across the United States alongside the opening night screening of Jumanji: The Next Level in partnership with Sony Pictures.
 Keighley had previously wanted to broadcast in theaters and felt the release of Jumanji—which largely focuses on a video game—was a perfect fit.

 Keighley spent most of the year preparing for the show, as did about eight of the production's full-time staff; hundreds of contributors worked on the final show.
 In November, Kim worked 11-hour days to coordinate the show with contractors and decipher its pacing.
 During the ceremony, Keighley spoke to the animated character Mirage from Apex Legends for the announcement of the game's holiday event.
 The interaction took place in real-time, with actor Roger Craig Smith performing the movements through motion capture in a studio besides the Microsoft Theater.
 The game's creative director Drew Stauffer approached creative production studio The Mill in October 2018 with the idea.
 The Mill partnered with Cubic Motion to develop the technology, and with Animatrik for the motion capture movement.
 The production teams considered revealing the technology during the show, but opted to maintain the illusion until afterwards.

 The show featured presenters such as Stephen Curry, Vin Diesel, and Norman Reedus, performances from Chvrches, Green Day, and Grimes.
 Keighley ensured the presenters and performers were relevant to the video games industry, wanting to avoid a "celebrity in the show for the sake of celebrity".
 Reggie Fils-Aimé's award presentation was his fifth for the show, and his first since retiring as president of Nintendo of America.
-The presentation from Bunsen Honeydew and Beaker marked the second appearance of Muppets, following Pepe the Prawn's appearance at The Game Awards 2018.
+The presentation from Bunsen Honeydew and Beaker marked the second appearance of Muppets, following Pepe the King Prawn's appearance at The Game Awards 2018.
 In association with the event, a virtual games festival was held online from December 12–14, 2019.
 Several upcoming games released free demos through Steam, including Carrion, Spiritfarer, and Skatebird, available for 48 hours.